jquery/learn.jquery.com/page/ajax/ajax-and-forms.md

 // field_1=something&field2=somethingElse
 ```

 While plain old serialization is great, sometimes your application would work better if you sent over an array of objects, instead of just the query string.
-For that, jQuery has the `serializeArray` method.
-It's very similar to the `serialize` method listed above, except it produces an array of objects, instead of a string.
+For that, jQuery has the `.serializeArray()` method.
+It's very similar to the `.serialize()` method listed above, except it produces an array of objects, instead of a string.

 ```
 // Creating an array of objects containing form data